Existence of simultaneous route and departure choice dynamic user equilibrium

 where $\Big(\mathcal{L}_{+}^{2}[t_{0},\,t_{f}]\Big)^{|\mathcal{P}|}$ denotes the non-negative cone of the $|\mathcal{P}|$-fold product of the Hilbert space $\mathcal{L}^{2}[t_{0},\,t_{f}]$ of square-integrable functions on the compact interval $[t_{0},\,t_{f}]$.
 The inner product of the Hilbert space $ \Big(\mathcal{L}^{2}[t_{0},\,t_{f}]\Big)^{|\mathcal{P}|}$ is defined as

 where the superscript $T$ denotes transpose of vectors.
 Moreover, the norm

 is induced by the inner product (\ref{nnorm}).

 Next, we need to consider a more general notion of travel cost that will motivate on-time arrivals.
-To this end, for each $p\in \mathcal{P}$, we introduce the effective unit path delay operator $\Psi _{p}:[t_{0},\,t_{f}]\times \Big(\mathcal{L}_{+}^{2}([t_{0},\,t_{f}])\Big)^{| \mathcal{P}|}\rightarrow \mathcal{\Re }_{++}^{1}$ and define it as follows:
+To this end, for each $p\in \mathcal{P}$, we introduce the effective unit path delay operator $\Psi _{p}:[t_{0},\,t_{f}]\times \Big(\mathcal{L}_{+}^{2}[t_{0},\,t_{f}]\Big)^{| \mathcal{P}|}\rightarrow \mathcal{\Re }_{++}^{1}$ and define it as follows:

-where $\mathcal{F}(\cdot )$ is the penalty for early or later arrival relativerelative to the target arrival time $T_{A}$.
+where $\mathcal{F}(\cdot )$ is the penalty for early or late arrival relative to the target arrival time $T_{A}$.
 Note that, for convenience, $T_{A}$ is assumed to be independent of destination.
 However, that assumption is easy to relax, and the consequent generalization of our model is a trivial extension.
 We interpret $\Psi _{p}(t,\,h)$ as the perceived travel cost of driver starting at time $t$ on path $p$ under travel conditions $h$.
-Presently, our only assumption on such costs is that for each $h\in \Big(\mathcal{L}_{+}^{2}([t_{0},\,t_{f}])\Big)^{|\mathcal{P}|} $, the vector function $\Psi (\cdot ,\,h):[t_{0},\,t_{f}]\rightarrow \mathcal{\Re }_{++}^{\left\vert \mathcal{P}\right\vert }$ is measurable and stictly positive.
-The assumption of measurability was used for a measure theory-based argument in Friesz et al. (1993).
+Presently, our only assumption on such costs is that for each $h\in \Big(\mathcal{L}_{+}^{2}[t_{0},\,t_{f}]\Big)^{|\mathcal{P}|} $, the vector function $\Psi (\cdot ,\,h):[t_{0},\,t_{f}]\rightarrow \mathcal{\Re }_{++}^{\left\vert \mathcal{P}\right\vert }$ is measurable and strictly positive.
+The assumption of measurability was used for a measure theory-based argument in \cite{Friesz1993}.
 Later in this paper, we shall discuss other properties of this operator, such as continuity on a Hilbert space.
-The continuity of effective delay is crucial for applying the general theorems in Browder (1968), especially Theorem \ref{mainthm} stated above.
+The continuity of effective delay is crucial for applying the general theorems in \cite{Browder}, especially Theorem \ref{mainthm} stated above.

 To support the development of a dynamic network user equilibrium model, we introduce some additional constraints.
 Foremost among these are the flow conservation constraints

 where $\mathcal{P}_{ij}$ is the set of all paths that connect origin-destination (O-D) pair $(i,\,j)\in \mathcal{W}$, while $\mathcal{W}$ is the set of all O-D pairs.
 In addition, $Q_{ij}$ is the fixed travel demand for O-D pair $(i,\,j)$.
 Using the notation and concepts we have thus far introduced, the set of feasible solutions for DUE when the effective delay operator $\Psi (\cdot ,\,\cdot )$ is given is